dschuler-phdata/retrieval-lab/README.md

 - Select the `RETRIEVAL_LAB_INTEGRATION` from the API Integration dropdown
 - Click `+ Database` and name it `RETRIEVAL_LAB`
 - Click `Create`
-- Select the `retrieval-lab.ipynb` file once the repository loads
+- This will bring up the 'Select Notebook File in Repository' view.
+Select the `retrieval-lab.ipynb` file once the repository loads
 - This will send you back to the notebook creatation view where you can just click `Create` to finish the connection process